 Physical symptoms appear too: headaches, frequent colds, trouble sleeping, muscle tension.
 Your body is telling you something is wrong.

 Burnout is different from ordinary stress.
 Stress has an end in sight.
 Burnout feels endless.
 It comes from chronic overload that you've ignored for too long.
+About 50 percent of university students report experiencing burnout symptoms, with rates even higher among those working long hours.

-Watch for these warning signs.
 Catching burnout early makes recovery faster.
-Ignoring it leads to worse outcomes: missed classes, failed exams, dropped courses, or worse.
+Ignoring it leads to worse outcomes: missed classes, failed exams, dropped courses, or withdrawal.

 Taking Care of Yourself While Managing Both Roles